 - There are no age restrictions for lung volume reduction surgery.

 If you need help quitting smoking or losing weight in order to become eligible for lung volume reduction surgery screening, Ohio State has programs that can help.
-Contact the Lung Center's Smoking Cessation Clinic, or review our surgical and nonsurgical weight management programs.
+Contact the Ohio State Ross Heart Hospital Smoking Cessation Clinic at Outpatient Care Upper Arlington, or review our surgical and nonsurgical weight management programs.